 When proposing next steps or ironing-out the scope of work, think about the smallest step you'd recommend to take now, that will help you make the decision on next steps, to get you closer to your goal?
 (Jen Buzza calls this smallest step, the "wash 1 fork" step.)

 If it turns out you're still not on the same page, ask follow-up questions.
-I tend to frame it as: "We're trying to get to X. When in the past, I've had experience getting to X, I did it via A, C and D. To get started, we'll focus on customer activity in the last week.
+I tend to frame it as: "We're trying to get to X (where X is the highest-priority business initiative for that quarter).
+When in the past, I've had experience getting to X, I did it via A, C and D. To get started, we'll focus on customer activity in the last week.
 Does that sound like a good first step?
-If not, are you able to share more context?
+If not, are you able to share more context?"

 Challenge 4: Losing Sight of End Goal

 Solution: If you know you have high attention to detail (like I do), to make sure we get back to the "big picture", it helps to:

 Think of this as ~5-page slide deck covering the executive summary of actionable, impactful findings and then showing how you got there (on a high level):

 Why: Statement/visualization of the business problem, including any context

 What: Actionable findings

 Appendix: Any assumptions

 Any content should be tied back to the business outcomes we are trying to reach.